 cPanel & WHM supports several API authentication methods.
 Whenever code calls an API function, it must first authenticate to the server.
 The authentication process accesses the server in order to run code as a specific cPanel or WHM user with a specific set of permissions.

-Function not founderrors if they use an incorrect port number.
+Otherwise-correct calls will return Permission denied or Function not found errors if they use an incorrect port number.

 You can use the following methods to authenticate with cPanel & WHM in your custom code:

 cPanel, WebHost Manager, and WHM are registered trademarks of cPanel, L.L.C. for providing its computer software that facilitates the management and configuration of Internet web servers. ®2020 All rights reserved.